rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 <!-- PELICAN_END_SUMMARY -->

 As such, the mass of data and information collected in the past half-century is phenomenal.
-There may have been hundreds of popular press articles and documentaries in the past decades, while the academic publications count in the thousands.
+There has been hundreds of popular press articles and documentaries in the past decades, while the academic publications number in the thousands.

 Investigating this hotly-debated subject is a challenging and even daunting endeavor.